ramawahyuk/ansible-sap-rhel-automation-lab/README.md

 ## Ansible Vault

-This project uses **file-level AES-256 encryption** for all credentials.
-The pattern:
+This project encrypts variable files using **file-level AES-256 encryption** for all credentials with the following pattern:

 ```
 vault.yml           → encrypted (committed to git)